 This website will be the home of the Project, but its strength will lie in the collaboration between the many organisations and individuals that will contribute information, ideas and energy to the Project.

 The first priority for the Project is the creation of a comprehensive bibliography of all William Colenso holdings.
-This is currently being compiled and will be available on this website in early 2012.
+This is currently being compiled and is now available on bibliography page.
 Bringing our collective knowledge to bear on Colenso material, wherever it lies, will determine the strength of this bibliography, and to this end contributions and information are welcomed from individuals and institutions.

 Further project details will be announced in the New Year, alongside the fundraising and sponsorship strategies that will be vital in developing the Project.
 If you are interested in being involved, and/or have information about Colenso holdings you can share with us, please contact one of the project team members below, or email us.